Do you ever feel like your developers are ignoring you? Or, that they respond, but with a little bit of attitude?

 Engineers may be ignoring you for a number of reasons.
 But one of the major reasons is they don’t like to be unexpectedly interrupted.
 Writing code is a time-consuming, meticulous process.
 Once they are “in the zone,” something as simple as a Slack message or Microsoft Teams message, or an office drop-in can derail their train of thought, adding extra time and brain power to something that is already an intensive process.
 In order to keep their focus, they often turn off message notifications and check them with their email at certain times throughout the day.
 If you are constantly bombarding developers with memos about things that don’t affect their day-to-day tasks, they are even more likely to ignore your calls when something truly important comes up.

 Another common point of frustration is an overall distrust of management.
 As presented in this webinar discussing engineers and their perspective on the workplace, many engineers don’t feel like management understands their role and the work they do.
 Sometimes, leaders even take the credit for work they didn’t do, which, understandably, is not something developers appreciate.
 Managers also often treat their engineers like objects or robots, since they are so effective at producing results.
 All of this leads engineers to have a jaded view of executives.
 And they are not in a huge hurry to make themselves available to them.

 Instead, create incentive programs that showcase the skills of your development team.
 Offer public praise, intrinsic rewards, and opportunities for developers to celebrate when they have completed difficult tasks.
+Sometimes even a small token of appreciation could mean the world to the recipient.
+It doesn’t have to be extravagant to make the recipient feel valued.
+A simple act like getting plants delivered to your software engineers’ office can turn things around.
 Showing your engineers that you understand that your organization can’t function without them goes a long way to helping them feel valued, and begin to respect the business as a whole.